Latte Filters

 first

-Returns the first element of array or character of string:
+Returns the first element of an array or the first character of a string:

 {=[1, 2, 3, 4]|first} {* outputs 1 *}